anagolay/w3f-grant-support-repo/README.md

 # Deliverables

+List of deliverables for Milestone 2.

+## Article

+The article is published on our blog -> https://blog.anagolay.network/articles/project-idiyanale-phase-1/milestone-2.html

 ## Workflows Pallet

-As per grant [Milestone 2 deliverable](https://github.com/anagolay/Grants-Program/blob/a6bd87adb3331db6efc8e7a96106c8efd53e4e31/applications/anagolay-project-idiyanale-phase-1.md#substrate-module---an_workflow) we have implemented the pallet which you can see [here](https://gitlab.com/anagolay/anagolay/-/tree/main/pallets/workflows) with all the functionality explained in the grant and some extra which we needed to add.
+As per grant [Milestone 2 deliverable](https://github.com/anagolay/Grants-Program/blob/a6bd87adb3331db6efc8e7a96106c8efd53e4e31/applications/anagolay-project-idiyanale-phase-1.md#substrate-module---an_workflow) we have implemented the pallet which you can see [here](https://gitlab.com/anagolay/anagolay/-/tree/05bed7ddadae4329f4915942e73fa755b092985a/pallets/workflows) with all the functionality explained in the grant.
 This pallet is used directly by the Anagolay CLI for storing the Workflow Manifest and its Artifacts.

 The `workflow` pallet at the moment shares a lot of similarities with the Operation pallet, which is the intended way and because of this, we needed to refactor the Operation pallet and extract the previously known `Operation Version` which became the `Artifact`.
 Its definition is moved to the `anagolay-support` pallet and now both, Operation and Workflow pallet must implement their Artifact types and store them in their storage.
 This way we solved the issue of standardizing the Artifact on the chain improving the overall performance and security.

 This part also includes the `Benchmarks: an_workflow` deliverable.

-For a more detailed explanation visit the [Workflow article section](todo-workflow article).

 ## Anagolay CLI: Workflow manifest generation